tberg12/ocular/README.md

           -outputFontPath font/trained.fontser \
           -outputPath train_output

-  For extra speed, use `-emissionEngine OPENCL` if you have a Mac, or `-emissionEngine CUDA` if you have Cuda installed.
+  For extra speed, use `-emissionEngine OPENCL` if you have a Mac with a GPU, or `-emissionEngine CUDA` if you have Cuda installed.

 4. Transcribe some pages:

+  To transcribe the pages that are in test_img/english, run:

         target/start edu.berkeley.cs.nlp.ocular.main.Main \
           -inputPath test_img/english \